Freedom of Information Act (FOIA)

 - FAS FOIA Regulations

-What Fees or Costs are Involved?
+What Fees are Involved?

 The FOIA permits government agencies to charge fees for processing FOIA requests.
 FAS charges nothing if the cost of compiling the records you request is $25 or less.
 Fees are charged at actual salary plus 16 percent overhead.
 The charge for copying documents is 20 cents per page.
 We will notify you if the fees will be higher, unless your written request states your willingness to pay higher fees.
 If fees are expected, you may request a waiver if you can meet certain conditions (please see fee waivers, below).